Skip to content

 CLI Reference

 The Pellicule CLI is the primary way to render videos.
-It takes a Vue component and outputs an MP4 file.
+It takes a Vue component and outputs a video file (mp4 by default).

 Basic Usage